tvrfan/EEC-IV-disassembler/README.md

 Source Subdirectory

 Contains sources and headers to build SAD.
 Last few versions are available.
-I have used CodeBlocks and Codelite as compilers/IDE, should be able to use any common compiler/linker.
+I have used CodeBlocks and Codelite as compilers/IDE, should be able to use any common 'C' compiler/linker.
-Not sorted out a makefile, it's a straight compile and link of the 3 .cpp files.
+Not sorted out a makefile, it's a straight compile and link of the .cpp files.

 Separate Subdirectory SADWin containing the source for the Win32API graphic interface for SAD (binfile select, viewing various files and config)